Dhivakar2005/Credit_Card_Fraud_Deduction/README.md

 Contributions are welcome!
 Whether it's bug fixes, improvements, documentation updates, or new features — your help is appreciated.

-### To contribute:

-### 1. Fork the repository
-### 2. Create a new branch:
-     git checkout -b feature/your-feature-name
-### Make your changes and commit:
-    git commit -m "Add your message here"
-### Push to your forked repo:
-    git push origin feature/your-feature-name
-   Open a Pull Request and describe your changes

 ## 📌 Guidelines
 - Keep code clean and well-documented